2021 SIMRACINGHUB F1 LEAGUE REGULATIONS

 11.1 - The Race Director or rFactor 2 itself may inflict the penalties specifically set out in these Regulations.

-11.2 - Stewards' reports must indicate the following:
+11.2 - Stewards' reports must be sent to the Race Director via Discord indicating the following:

 - Case number